cloudmesh-community/book/chapters/msg/mqtt.md

 various devices listening for the same event, and is scalable as the number of devices increase [@mqtt-wiki][@mqtt-official].

+MQTT is becoming more popular than ever before with the increasing use of mobile device and smartphone applications such as Facebook's Messenger and Amazon Web Services.
+This protocol is used in WIFI or low bandwidth network.
+MQTT does not require any connection with the content of the message.

 The current support for MQTT is conducted as part of the Eclipse Phao project [@eclipse-mosquitto].
 As MQTT is a protocol many different clients in various languages exist.
 This includes languages such as